samkemboi12/Retail-Sales-Analysis-Business-with-mySQL/README.md

 ### 2. Data Exploration & Cleaning

-- **Record Count**: Determine the total number of records in the dataset.
+-  Check the total number of records in the dataset.
-- **Customer Count**: Find out how many unique customers are in the dataset.
+-  Find out how many unique customers are in the dataset.
-- **Category Count**: Identify all unique product categories in the dataset.
+- Identify all unique product categories in the dataset.
-- **Null Value Check**: Check for any null values in the dataset and delete records with missing data.
+- Check for any null values in the dataset and delete records with missing data.

 ```sql
 SELECT COUNT(*) FROM retail_sales;